 For most of us, Singapore's position as a leading attractions destination makes us spoilt for choice when deciding where to visit.
 However for those with mobility issues, such as our elderly loved ones, it becomes necessary to consider if attractions are accessible and elderly-friendly.
 Here we've drawn up 10 'must-see' attractions which you can take your elderly loved ones to!#1.
 Gardens By the Bay

 Gardens by the Bay offers visitors a vibrant view of lush greenery and fascinating floral displays.
 It is designed to cater to everyone including those who require mobility aids.

-- Barrier-free routes (map available) which makes it convenient for wheelchair or mobility scooter users
+- Barrier-free routes (map available) which make it convenient for wheelchair or mobility scooter users

 - Automated doors, accessible lifts, parking lots and toilets